 EVLA Observing project

-l hope to have a 2 hour EVLA observing block allocated by the NRAO to use the in the course.
-More details if this program is approved.
+This class has been allocated a two hour EVLA observing block by the NRAO for use in the course.
+More details of this program will be made available in late February.

 SRT-2 Project Schedule

-We will spend the month after Spring Break designing and building a complete 21-cm radio telescope system, including a phase-array planar antenna, double conversion heterodyne receiver, and FPGA-based spectrometer.
+We will spend about three weeks after Spring Break testing and observing with a 21-cm radio telescope system, including a phase-array planar antenna, double conversion heterodyne receiver, and FPGA-based spectrometer.
 We will use this system to observe the Sun and the 21-cm line of neutral hydrogen, mapping its distribution in the galaxy.

 The most important part of the course, from an individual learning perspective, is the homework.
-I will assign homework as the beginning of class every Tuesday, to be due the following Tuesday.
+I will assign homework as the beginning of class every Wednesdat, to be due the following Wednesday.

-There will be three take-home exams and a final exam (format TBD).
+There will be two (or possibly three) take-home exams and a final exam (format TBD).

 At the end of the semester, each team of students submit a written paper summarizing their VLA observing project, and will give a 10 minute oral summary in class.